Anwar-3108/Interviews/Theory-and-Code/Dev/Backend/Theroy/Callback-Function.md

 In practice, both async/await and promises are widely used but there are some use cases:

-promises: useful to handling multiple asynchronous operations concurrently async/await: preffer when you have a sequence of multiplem dependent asyncronous tasks as it imporoves readability
+*promises:* useful to handling multiple asynchronous operations concurrently.

+*async/await:* preffer when you have a sequence of multiplem dependent asyncronous tasks as it imporoves readability.